mahoney1/docs/animaltracking-tutorial.md

 7. In the Terminal window with the running Event Listener, stop it using CONTROL and C to stop.
 You should see an `Events Processed` message after interruption.
 We now have a set of 4 events, in JSON, contained in a file called `events.json`

 (Note: generally, these events would picked up by an application using either something like Sockets.io (more efficient) or AJAX (less efficient) calls from the React or node application using React to render the UI.
-But for the purposes of this tutorial, we will write the events (emitted by the contract) to a simple JSON file: it is this that the React Dashboard app picks up, to dynamically present the ledger data in the application.
+But for the purposes of this tutorial, the client listener writes the events (emitted by the contract) to a simple JSON file: it is this that the React Dashboard app picks up, to dynamically present the ledger data in the application.

 8. We also want to query all SHEEPGOAT registrations from the ledger, and have the results rendered in the dashboard.
 To do this, we need to run the query application client script - so, from the same `client/lib` subdirectory - execute it as follows: